bobbayj/jinfund/README.md

-# jin-fund
+# TaxJinie (part of the jinfund :) )

-Jin-fund is a basic Python package to help you analyse your equity portfolio and quickly process basic admin tasks.
+TaxJinie is a basic tool to help you analyse your equity portfolio and quickly process basic admin tasks.
+(Also available as an .exe on Dropbox)[https://www.dropbox.com/sh/s5maw2wh1kczvcr/AACV7-41mPaV-gGfKP6BoaRDa?dl=0]

 It is designed to automate as much of the portfolio administration away as possible, allowing you to focus on what you do best - invest!
 **Currently only calculates your tax returns from your trade and dividend history**